substance/interior/campaign.md

 ## Return on Investment (what do i get?)

 Substance is designed to support your publishing workflow.
 The software will be released under a liberal software license (MIT).
-That means that you can use the sofware in any way... improve it, customize it and even making money with it!
+That means that you can use the sofware in any way (improve it, customize it and sell it if you like to).
 By using our platform you can make your clients happy by improving their workflows, saving them time and money and increase revenue.

 And finally, all of our donators will be mentioned in a supporters page on the our website.

 ## Roadmap